 Ali Pasha’s Bridge.

-It’s not a bridge at all, but rather a small portion of a once-massive aqueduct built to channel water to Gjirokaster castle’s cisterns from mountain springs 10km away.
+This ‘bridge’ near Gjirokaster city is not a bridge at all, but rather a small portion of a once-massive aqueduct built to channel water to the castle’s cisterns from mountain springs 10km away.

 The aqueduct was commissioned by Albania’s Ottoman ruler, Ali Pasha of Ioannina, at the beginning of the 19th century.
 In the 1930s, it was largely dismantled so its stonework could be used to build prison cells inside the fortress.
 A single span of the aqueduct is still standing today, sandwiched in a narrow gorge just outside town.